microsoft/VRL3/README.md

 # VRL3 codebase
-Official code by VRL3 authors.
-This codebase is currently undergoing clean up and will be updated.
+Official code for the paper VRL3: A Data-Driven Framework for Visual Deep Reinforcement Learning.

-**Please do not** post this code online for now!!!
-The public official repo is still being processed.
+Code has just been released and the entire codebase is re-written to make it cleaner and improve readability, so it is possible you might run into an problem, in that case please do not hesitate to post an issue.

-I rewrote the entire codebase to make it cleaner and improve readability, so it's possible sth might break, if you run into issues or cannot reproduce the paper results, please don't hesitate to send me an email!
-(Also, the paper has too many ablations, the code for most of them are now deleted from the codebase so it's not too long and complicated, but if you want to know any details feel free to ask me.)
+We are also doing some further clean-up of the code now.
+This repo will be updated.

-Repo structure and important files:
+## Repo structure and important files:
 ```
 VRL3 # this repo
 │   README.md # read this file first!